Home Overview Spelling Grammar Usage Translate

 Ex: shoes, arms, pains, dishes, axes, oasises, datums, quizes.

-Foreign noun imports are fine, but their plurals follow Peoplese, not foreign, plural rules.
+Foreign plural noun imports follow Peoplese, not foreign, plural rules.
+To the foreign singular noun, add "s" or "es".

 Nouns are also categorized as countable and uncountable. (see grammar section)

-Uncountable nouns (e.g. water, joy) do not take plural endings.
+Uncountable nouns (e.g. water, joy) do not require plural endings.

 ORDINAL NUMBERS